lrtitze/Swift-VectorBoolean/README.md

 Swift VectorBoolean for iOS
 ===========================

-### ✻ Updated for Xcode 8 and Swift 3
+### ✻ Updated for Xcode 9 and Swift 3.2

+Now contains a *framework* target thanks to [Lin Wang](https://github.com/an0).
+Beginning to include CocoaPods support thanks to [Avishay Cohen](https://github.com/avishic).
 Many thanks to [Louis D'hauwe](https://github.com/LouisDhauwe) for his work translating this entire project to Swift 3 for Xcode 8

+The old version for Xcode 8 Swift 3 is available in the "Xcode_8_Swift_3" branch.
 The old version for Xcode 7 Swift 2 is available in the "Xcode_7_Swift_2" branch.

+## About VectorBoolean
 This is an iOS rewrite of the code for Andy Finnell's article [How to implement boolean operations on bezier paths](http://losingfight.com/blog/2011/07/07/how-to-implement-boolean-operations-on-bezier-paths-part-1/).
 It is a literal translation of his original Objective-C Mac OS X [VectorBoolean](https://bitbucket.org/andyfinnell/vectorboolean) library with a tiny bit of Swifty goodness introduced.

-It compiles under XCode 8 and includes an iOS app which tests the bezier operations and serves as an example of using the code.
+It compiles under XCode 9 and includes an iOS app which tests the bezier operations and serves as an example of using the code.

 I wrote this because I had a specific need for boolean operations on bezier paths in iOS.
 Rather than simply modifing the original Objective-C code to work on iOS, I bit the bullet and decided to redo it in Swift.
 Six months after beginning, I'm pleased to share it with you.
 I hope you enjoy it.